livegnik/2way-poc-design/README.md

 ```
 00-scope/
-  - Defines the scope boundary of the system.
+  Defines the scope boundary of the system.
-  - Goals, non-goals, terminology, assumptions, and hard constraints.
+  Goals, non-goals, terminology, assumptions, and hard constraints.
-  - All other material is interpreted relative to this folder.
+  All other material is interpreted relative to this folder.

 01-protocol/
-  - Normative protocol definition.
+  Normative protocol definition.
-  - Identity, object model, serialization, cryptography, access control,
+  Identity, object model, serialization, cryptography, access control,
   synchronization semantics, network assumptions, error handling,
   and compatibility rules.
-  - This folder defines what the protocol is.
+  This folder defines what the protocol is.

 02-architecture/
-  - Normative architectural design.
+  Normative architectural design.
-  - Component model, runtime topologies, trust boundaries, and data flow.
+  Component model, runtime topologies, trust boundaries, and data flow.
-  - Includes the backend kernel, managers, services, and app boundaries,
+  Includes the backend kernel, managers, services, application boundaries,
-    as well as explicit denial-of-service guards.
+  and explicit denial-of-service guards.

 03-data/
-  - Normative persistence and data model.
+  Normative persistence and data model.
-  - Storage layout, system and per-application structures,
+  Storage layout, system and per-application structures,
   indexing strategy, migrations, and explicit storage budgets.

 04-interfaces/
-  - Normative interface definitions.
+  Normative interface definitions.
-  - Local APIs, event surfaces, internal component interfaces,
+  Local APIs, event surfaces, internal component interfaces,
   and the system-wide error model.

 05-security/
-  - Normative security model.
+  Normative security model.
-  - Threat assumptions, identity and key handling, authentication and authorization,
+  Threat assumptions, identity and key handling, authentication and authorization,
-    signed transport and sync integrity, encryption, rotation and recovery,
+  signed transport and synchronization integrity, encryption, rotation and recovery,
   privacy, selective synchronization, abuse controls, and auditability.

 06-flows/
-  - Normative end-to-end operational flows.
+  Normative end-to-end operational flows.
-  - Includes success and failure paths for bootstrap, app installation,
+  Includes success and failure paths for bootstrap, application installation,
   graph mutation, messaging, synchronization, conflict handling,
   key rotation, device lifecycle, and backup and restore.

 07-poc/
-  - Proof of concept definition and execution criteria.
+  Proof of concept definition and execution criteria.
-  - Feature coverage, build and run expectations, testing strategy,
+  Feature coverage, build and run expectations, testing strategy,
   demo scenarios, known limitations, and acceptance criteria.
-  - This folder is authoritative for implementation scope.
+  This folder is authoritative for implementation scope.

 08-decisions/
-  - Architecture Decision Records.
+  Architecture Decision Records.
-  - Explicitly recorded tradeoffs, reversals, and resolved questions.
+  Explicitly recorded tradeoffs, reversals, and resolved questions.
-  - Decisions here override earlier design text within their scope.
+  Decisions here override earlier design text within their scope.

 09-appendix/
-  - Reference material.
+  Reference material.
-  - Glossary, reference configurations, open questions, and diagrams.
+  Glossary, reference configurations, open questions, and diagrams.
-  - Informational unless explicitly stated otherwise.
+  Informational unless explicitly stated otherwise.

 10-examples/
-  - Illustrative examples.
+  Illustrative examples.
-  - Non-normative demonstrations of how the protocol and architecture
+  Non-normative demonstrations of how the protocol and architecture
   may be used.
 Examples never define required behavior.
 ```

 Later folders must not introduce concepts that violate constraints defined earlier.

 ## Conformance

-An implementation conforms to the 2WAY PoC design if and only if:
+An implementation conforms to the 2WAY proof of concept design if and only if:

 * All defined invariants hold under all allowed operations
 * Forbidden behaviors are structurally impossible